Ashalata Wabgaonkar: Death

-Wabgaonkar died from COVID-19 on 22 September 2020, during the COVID-19 pandemic in India in Satara, Maharashtra, while shooting for a Marathi serial (आई माझी काळूबाई) Aai Mazi Kalubai.
+Wabgaonkar died from COVID-19 on 22 September 2020, during the COVID-19 pandemic in India in Satara, Maharashtra, while shooting for a Marathi serial Aai Mazi Kalubai.
 She was 79.
 On being unwell, she was admitted to a private hospital in Satara, Maharashtra, and was found positive for COVID-19.
 She was taking a ventilator treatment.
 She died around 4.45 AM on the morning of 22 September 2020.
 Her remains were cremated in Satara itself by co-actor Alka Kubal.
 "She was put on a ventilator on Monday night after her oxygen levels fell drastically and died early on Tuesday at around 4:45 am.
 Her family couldn't come due to the ongoing pandemic and told us to cremate her in Satara and not bring her body down to Mumbai", Alka Kubal said.